 Babies that are born prematurely often need even more sleep than babies born at full term.
 It is not uncommon for premature babies to spend around 90% of their time asleep .
-The exact amount that a preterm newborn will sleep can depend on how premature they were born and their overall health.Over the course of the first 12 months, a premature baby’s sleep patterns come to resemble those of full-term infants , but for an initial period, they often have more total sleep, lighter sleep, and less consistent sleep overall.
+The exact amount that a preterm newborn will sleep can depend on how early they were born and their overall health.Over the course of the first 12 months, a premature baby’s sleep patterns come to resemble those of full-term infants , but for an initial period, they often have more total sleep, lighter sleep, and less consistent sleep overall.

-How Does Feeding Affect Sleep for Babies?
+How Does Feeding Affect Sleep For Babies?

 There is some debate about how and whether the method of feeding affects a baby’s sleep.
 While some research has found more nighttime awakenings in babies who are breastfed, other studies have found little difference between sleep patterns of breastfed and formula-fed babies.